Andrew Chen Kah Eng: Cross Border Breastmilk Delivery

 On 18 March 2020, the Malaysia government enforced a Movement Control Order (MCO) to curb the spread of COVID-19.
 The order included strict travel restrictions between Malaysia and Singapore, where many Malaysians travel to for work and social visit purposes.
 Since citizens from both countries were not allowed to travel freely anymore many Malaysian mothers, who are employed in Singapore, had no means to bring back their breastmilk to their babies in Malaysia.
 Prior to MCO, these mothers travelled regularly between the two countries to bring back the breastmilk themselves.

 When approached by these mothers for help, Andrew decided to make all the necessary arrangements to assist them in bringing back their breastmilk to babies all across peninsula Malaysia.

-This project is still on-going and deliveries are currently being made monthly.

 Andrew being presented with the Malaysia Book Of Records (witnessed by Teo Nie Ching).

 Malaysia Book Of Records

 On 19 April 2021, for his contribution in the cross border breast milk delivery, Andrew was presented with a Malaysia Book Of Records for the Largest Cross-Border Breast Milk Relief Aid Delivery During MCO.

 The presentation was witnessed by MP for Kulai, Teo Nie Ching.